Lotus discolor

-Lotus discolor is a plant in the genus Lotus.
+Lotus discolor is a species of plant in the family Fabaceae.
+It is native to Angola, Cameroon, Cape Provinces, Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, KwaZulu-Natal, Malawi, Mozambique, Nigeria, Northern Provinces, Tanzania, Uganda, Zambia, and Zimbabwe.

 Description

 The plant has clustered white pea like flowers and small oval hairless leaves.

-The plant has been seen in Nigeria to Ethiopia and S. Africa and surrounding areas.

 Subspecies

 The USDA recognizes a subspecies, Lotus discolor subsp. mollis.

 Conservation status

 This species's status is not threatened.